Ramon Berloso

-Ramon Berloso (1975 – August 20, 2010), known as The Crossbow Killer (Il Killer della Balestra), was an Italian serial killer who killed two prostitutes in Udine between March and May 2010, a few years after being released from prison for a prior manslaughter conviction.
-He confessed to both killings after his arrest, but committed suicide before his trial could begin.
+Ramon Berloso (1975 – 20 August 2010), known as The Crossbow Killer (Il Killer della Balestra), was an Italian serial killer who killed two prostitutes in Udine between March and May 2010, a few years after being released from prison for a prior manslaughter conviction.
+He confessed to both killings after his arrest but killed himself before his trial could begin.

 Early life

 Little is known about Berloso's early life.
 Born in 1975 in the comune of Farra d'Isonzo in the Province of Gorizia, he was the only son of a local couple who were well-respected by their neighbors.
 Berloso experienced no known instances of neglect or abuse during his youth, but was described as a shy child who mostly kept to himself and indulged in his passion for motocross, frequently visiting the Motor Expo Racing track.

 Crimes

 Death of Alessandro Paglavech

-On October 24, 1993, the 17-year-old Berloso signed up to participate in a motocross race near Farra d'Isonzo, but instead wound up in an argument with an 18-year-old man named Alessandro Paglavech.
+On 24 October 1993, the 17-year-old Berloso signed up to participate in a motocross race near Farra d'Isonzo, but instead wound up in an argument with an 18-year-old boy named Alessandro Paglavech.
 Wanting to teach him a lesson, he offered for them to have a brawl in a nearby cornfield.
 The exact circumstances of the fight are unclear, but according to Berloso, he punched Paglavech harder than he expected, causing the man to fall into a puddle of mud and suffocate to death.

-Initially, Berloso tried to pin the blame for the death of two other men, Massimiliano Spangher and Roberto Ventura, claiming that he had seen them beat up Paglavech.
+Initially, Berloso tried to pin the blame for the death on two other men, Massimiliano Spangher and Roberto Ventura, claiming that he had seen them beat up Paglavech.
 He later retracted these claims and admitted responsibility for the crime, due to which he was convicted on a manslaughter charge and sentenced to 6 years and 8 months imprisonment.
-He was incarcerated at the Marca Juvenile Prison while serving this sentence, and according to an ex-girlfriend, he become more cold, shy and grumpy towards her, leading to her breaking up with him.
+He was incarcerated at the Marca Juvenile Prison while serving this sentence, and according to an ex-girlfriend, he became more cold, shy and grumpy towards her, leading to her breaking up with him.